BruceWangNo1/MapReduce/README.md

 ## MapReduce implementation of distributed systems in Golang
 This project is inspired by the MIT course [6.824: Distributed Systems](https://pdos.csail.mit.edu/6.824/index.html) and most of the code is from the course lab assignment.
-I am getting familiar with the original code and the current reimplementation is TestBasic.
-More work to be continued.

-TODO: Sequential Many
+No future update.
+Moved to [MapReduce-With-Amazon_S3](https://github.com/BruceWangNo1/MapReduce-With-Amazon_S3).
 ## Usage
 ```
 go test -run SequentialMany
 go test -run Sequential
 go test -run TestBasic
+go test -run Failure
 ```
 ## Contributing
 1. Fork it!